noramorsyy/NBA_WebScraperAnalysis/README.md

 # Web Scraping and Analyzing a Decade of NBA Player Stats
-This project focuses on scraping and analyzing various statistics of NBA players over the past decade.
+This project focuses on web scraping and analyzing various statistics of NBA players over the past decade.

 ## Project Description
 This project scrapes and analyzes NBA player statistics over the last 10 years.
 The data includes player performance in both regular seasons and playoffs.
 The project uses heatmaps, histographs, and scatter plots to analyze correlations, distribution of minutes played, and how the game has changed over the past decade.